kbathina/academic-kickstart/content/home/experience.md

   Responsibilities include:

+  * Building a new community detection method using a new theoretical framework
-  * Reducing the computational complexity of a current community detection method
+  * Reducing the computational complexity of current community detection methods
-  * Analyzing the efficiency and accuracy of the new method on artificial and real networks
+  * Analyzing the efficiency and accuracy on artificial and real networks
   """

 [[experience]]